Printed Maps for Big Sur Hikers

 National Geographic map is "good enough" - its accuracy and

-completeness for official trails is reasonable and it is widely
+completeness for official trails is good and it is widely

 available.
-However, if having detailed topo information is
+If having more detailed topo information is

 important to you, then consider the higher-resolution Wilderness

-Press map, which is also widely available.
+Press map, another widely available map.
 Hard-core Big Sur

 hikers, though, the ones who want to go everywhere in the Big Sur